notlober/unsloth-challenge/README.md

 # Edit 1

+Task D: i am preparing a new pull request or continue existing, i realized first one is not enough, need to try a little more and support more features and models for flex attention.

 Task A: new triton kernel, optimized more, and some operations were on pytorch for previous one, now its all in triton at one kernel for all points: